-- Remember you are in a position of trust as a volunteer. - Remember that some sites have an age restriction (i.e. Facebook has a minimum age of 13 years) - Conduct yourself in an appropriate way as you would face to face be aware of what you say and how you say it. - Don't engage in one-to-one conversations with young people via chat facilities or instant messaging - this is the same as going into a private room with a young person and closing the door.
+- Remember you are in a position of trust as a volunteer. - Remember that most social media platforms have an age restriction and are only open to users aged over 13. - Conduct yourself in an appropriate way as you would face to face be aware of what you say and how you say it. - Don't engage in one-to-one conversations with young people via chat facilities or instant messaging - this is the same as going into a private room with a young person and closing the door.